JuliaLang/julia/stdlib/REPL/docs/src/index.md

  The two may be used in conjunction with each other to move through the previous or next matching results, respectively.

+Everything you type into the Julia REPL is logged into `~/.julia/logs/repl_history.jl` along with a timestamp of when you typed it and the current REPL mode you were in.
+Search mode queries this log file in order to find the commands which you previously ran.

 ## Key bindings

 The Julia REPL makes great use of key bindings.
 Several control-key bindings were already introduced